EARLY YEARS

 A mind-blowing day ...

 I was soon gifted a full day of music education in my neighborhood friends psychedelic garage.
-As I looked around at all the lava lamps and black light posters, they exposed me to an earful of serious rock albums from the 70's.
-Led Zeppelin '2', Pink Floyd 'Wish You Were Here', Montrose (debut), Boston (debut), Journey 'Look Into the Future', Black Sabbath 'Masters of Reality', Ted Nugent (debut), Genesis 'Lamb Lies Down On Broadway', Jethro Tull 'Aqualung, Derringer(debut) and Lynyrd Skynyrd 'Pronounced'.
-I realized that day just how powerful it was to hear an album front to back in the intended sequence allowing the ultimate listening experience!
-And also that the words Rock'n'Roll could mean so many things from loud electric guitars, to female singers, to gigantic drums, to flutes and mandolins.
-The best possible take away a young kid could have really, that there were absolutely no boundaries!
+As I looked around mesmerized by the lava lamps and black light posters, they exposed me to an earful of serious rock albums from the 70's.
+Led Zeppelin 'II', Pink Floyd 'Dark Side Of The Moon', Montrose (debut), Boston (debut), Journey 'Look Into the Future', Black Sabbath 'Masters of Reality', Ted Nugent (debut), Jethro Tull 'Aqualung, Derringer (debut) and Lynyrd Skynyrd 'Pronounced'.
+I realized that day just how powerful it was to hear an album from front to back in the intended song sequence providing the ultimate listening experience!
+And also that the moniker 'Rock'n'Roll' could mean many things from loud electric guitars, to female singers, to gigantic drums, to flutes, strings and mandolins.
+This offered me the best possible experience that a young kid could have, there were absolutely no boundaries!

 A life changing moment ...